Preparing Inbound Shipments

 Baby Products

-No product meant for children younger than four years old should have exposed area more than 1” x 1”.
-Exposed areas should be packed in transparent poly bags or shrink-wrapped.
+No product meant for children younger than four years old should have any exposed surface more than 1” x 1”.
+Such exposed surfaces should be packed in poly bags or shrink-wrapped.

 Apparel, Fabric, and Textiles